marbu/dogit/README.md

-# gidot - simple git wrapper for dotfile management
+# gidot - git based dotfiles manager

 ## The idea

-The trick is to turn your home directory into git repository and track configuration files directly in the orginal place.
+The trick is to turn your home directory into git repository and track configuration files directly in the original place.
 This way you don't need to setup symlinks for tracked configuration files or copy them into the right place manually.
 The main advantage of such approach is that you are still able to use all git